panemu/ngx-panemu-table/projects/demo/src/app/doc/basic-usage/index.md

 {{ NgDocActions.demo("BasicComponent") }}

 When user click a column header, the sorting is handled by the datasource.
+Double clicking a row triggers an action specified in `RowOptions.onDoubleClick`.

 ## Client Side Pagination